Your Resume: Pack it Right!

 - Packed with only relevant items.
-These applicant researched what the recruiter would need on his vacation and selected only items that would be useful to him.
+These applicants researched what the recruiter would need on his vacation and selected only items that would be useful to him.

 - Easy to understand.
-In a few of the “yes” bags were odd items, in one case a pair of hiking boots, a bit confusing for a beach vacation, but there was a note attached reading, “there are beautiful mountains near your destination, you won’t want to miss exploring them; these will make your hike comfortable, enjoyable and more efficient, as you will be able to climb the mountains swiftly and pain-free.”
-The message made sense and provided a clear benefit for the recruiter.
+In a few of the “yes” bags were odd items, such as a pair of hiking boots which seemed out of place for a beach vacation.
+However, there was a note attached that read, “There are beautiful mountains near your destination, you won’t want to miss exploring them; these will make your hike comfortable, enjoyable and more efficient, as you will be able to climb the mountains swiftly and pain-free,” making it clear why they were included and highlighting the benefit for the recruiter.

-Moral of the story… when “packing” your resume, follow instructions for how to submit it, make it neat and easy to read, put the most important items on top, include only relevant information and if it isn’t clear why it’s relevant, explain.
+Moral of the story… when “packing” your resume, follow instructions for how to submit it, make it neat and easy to read, and put the most important items on top.
+Include only relevant information and if it isn’t clear why it’s relevant, explain.

 In later blog posts, I’ll provide additional strategies for effective resumes and other career search advice, but for now, keep this story in mind.
 Best wishes job seekers and enjoy all your journeys, whether they be to tropical destinations or to the job that’s right for you.
 Check out Calagjobs.com for more free content and follow us on Facebook, Instagram, and LinkedIn to be in the loop!